kevotushap/Computer-Architecture/README.md

 Additional Information

 The simulator supports a subset of RISC-V instructions, including addi, fld, fmul, fadd, fsd, and bne.
 Input files should follow a specific format, with memory content lines containing address-value pairs separated by a comma, and instruction lines following RISC-V assembly syntax.

+Additional Information
+The simulator supports a subset of RISC-V instructions, including addi, fld, fmul, fadd, fsd, and bne.
+Input files should follow a specific format, with memory content lines containing address-value pairs separated by a comma, and instruction lines following RISC-V assembly syntax.